ilovespectra/solo/README.md

 ### to-do

 - figure out github secrets to add firebase config and go public
-- fix wallet and browser compatibility issues / "it was working on devnet!"
+- fix wallet and browser compatibility issues / "it was working on localhost!"
 - add view transaction history + trade journaling prompts
 - integrate shadow storage solution to decentralize and obfuscate entries